-Exactly, this is the most cliché of all adult topics, yet quite serious to think about.
-There will always be a restless sapien, in one day, forced to sign off life with unfinished business.
+Exactly, this is the most cliché of all adult topics, yet serious to ponder.
+There will always be a restless Homo sapiens, in one day, forced to sign off life with unfinished business.

-You draft our personal plans of the evermore.
-Or maybe you got drunk resulting in an offspring, a deviation from what once dominated as an ideal, youthful plan.
+You draft your plans of the evermore.
+Or maybe, stumbled on typical stories like those who get drunk resulting in having offspring, a deviation from what once dominated as an ideal, youthful plan.
 But alibi came first.